pqhhust/TransDiff/README.md

 ### Model training
 Training the DIRECTOR involves two stages: (1) pre-training a transformer model (either ViT or KEP-SVGP), and (2) training the diffusion model to align with the pre-trained model.
 Below are the commands for each step.
 All commands should be run in the ```CoLA``` directory.

-Pre-train a Vision Transformer (ViT) model on CoLA using the following commands:
+- Pre-train Transformers on CoLA using the following commands:
 ```
 main.py --depth 5 --attn-type softmax --batch-size 32 --gpu 0 --nb-epochs 100 --nb-run 1 --model vit_cola --lr 5e-4 --seed 0 --save-dir ./results/vit_out
 main.py --depth 5 --attn-type softmax --batch-size 32 --gpu 0 --nb-epochs 100 --nb-run 1 --model vit_cola --lr 5e-4 --seed 1 --save-dir ./results/vit_out